MENU

-Pittosporum tobira Japanese Pittosporum
+Pittosporum tobira Japanese Pittosporum, Japanese Cheesewood

 Introduction

-Glossy, dark green leaves, easy care, and a natural mounding shape make pittosporum a popular landscape shrub (Figure 1).
+Glossy, dark green leaves, easy care, and a natural mounding shape make pittosporum a popular landscape shrub.
 However, rapid growth when young makes this a fairly high maintenance shrub, requiring frequent pruning, but growth does slow with age.
 Clusters of creamy white flowers with a fragrance similar to orange blossoms appear in spring, but they are rarely seen on shrubs because they are frequently pruned off with the regular trimming required to keep the plant in check.
 It is really better suited as a small tree with lower branches removed to reveal the multi-stemmed trunk, and branches should be left unpruned to allow the flowers to show in the spring.
 Prune after the flower display.
 Careful training and pruning can create an ornamental small tree form.

 General Information